 The leather comes to us raw and triple stretched for strength.
 This material is made for industrial machines that require drive belts.
-We try to buy about 1000' at a time and there will always be some imperfections.
-We painstakingly feel and scan every inch of the leather before lead making begins.
-If there is weak or thin spot, we cut it out and go from there.
+We try to buy about 1000' at a time, and there will always be some imperfections.
+We painstakingly feel and scan every inch of the leather before lead-making begins.
+If there is a weak or thin spot, we cut it out and go from there.
 The result is sometimes less than 30’ leads.
-We will usually have a variety of sizes in stock so call if you want something special.
+We will usually have a variety of sizes in stock, so email us if you want something special.
 It is important to understand that leather is a natural product and not plastic or artificial.
 It can break with excessive force and especially from bad maintenance.
-The key to keeping this lead strong is not to over treat it with any leather care product especially oils.
-The lead may feel great but If you over treat, you actually weaken the leather.
+The key to keeping this lead strong is not to over-treat it with any leather care product, especially oils.
+The lead may feel great, but If you over-treat, you actually weaken the leather.
 These leads need very little treatment.
-If they get soaking we, just air dry it and once completely dry, add a very small amount of leather treatment of your choice to the tips of your fingers and wipe lightly down the length of the lead.
+If they get soaking wet, just air dry it and once completely dry, add a very small amount of leather treatment of your choice to the tips of your fingers and wipe lightly down the length of the lead.
 That's it.

-We do have other snap options but the karabiner comes stock.
-I like the karabiner because it is quick to connect and acts a a good handle close to the D-ring on the harness for a good hand grip.
+We do have other snap options, but the karabiner comes stock.
+I like the karabiner because it is quick to connect and acts as a good handle close to the D-ring on the harness for a good hand grip.
 Take a look at the photo options for different snaps.
 Choose a snap option if you do not want a karabiner.

-We also sell smaller, Round patrol Leads, if you just don't like like all that much lead.
+We also sell smaller Round Patrol Leads with the same design.
 The five footers make great patrol leads to go around your waist or chest.
-Call us toll free or email to order: 877-360-MyK9 (6959)

 If you want a custom handle, braid, or type of equipment on your lead, please add this information to your notes in the checkout.
 You may also email or call us with more detailed instructions.
 Certain changes or additions may increase the cost.
 We will contact you with the price addition prior to making your lead.